 - Failing to provide a reasonable explanation based on the facts or applicable law of a denial or offer of a compromise settlement.

 - Directly advising a claimant not to obtain the services of an attorney.

 - Misleading a claimant as to the applicable statute of limitations.

-For the full text of the California Fair Claims Practice act, call the California Department of Insurance at 800-927-4357 (from within California) or 213-897-8921 (outside California) or go to www.insurance.ca.gov and search for Fair Claims Amendments
+For the full text of the California Fair Claims Practice act, call the California Department of Insurance at 800-927-4357 (from within California) or 213-897-8921 (outside California).
+You can also go to www.insurance.ca.gov and search for Fair Claims Amendments